HBalable/atd-apprentice-module-summaries/unit_10_vfx_craft.md

 ### Comp

-![Mad Max Fury Road Comp](./images/mad_max_fx.jpg)
+![Mad Max Fury Road Comp](./images/mad_max_fx.jpg) *image: Iloura*

-*image: Iloura*

 A comper's role is to combine the work of all of the earlier artists departments into a final shot.
 This involves combining any CG elements, DMP (Digital Matte Painting) work, prep elements and roto mattes with live action scans, in a way that looks believable enough to fool a viewer that it was shot once, through the lens of a single real camera.

-An Organised Example of a Nuke node graph:
+An organised example of a Nuke node graph:

 ![Example Node Graph](./images/nuke_node_graph.jpg)
 *image: http://www.jinguanghuang.com/compositing*

 The most commonly used industry compositing software package is currently Nuke, which has been developed by The Foundry since 2007.
 It uses a node-based system, rather than the layer-based system found in compositing software such as the also very popular Adobe After Effects.
 One significant advantage of the node-based workflow is that it makes collaboration much easier.
 You can easily get an idea of what is happening in a well-organised nuke scene by zooming out and looking at the entire node graph, something that is much more difficult to do in a layer based system, especially when you are dealing with very large scene's (which is very likely in a VFX studio).